Punctured logarithmic maps: Punctured maps

 \subsubsection{Punctured curves}

 Throughout the paper, we will essentially only be interested in puncturing along logarithmic structures from designated marked points of logarithmic curves.
-Let $\pi: C \to W$ be a logarithmic curve in the sense of \cite{FKato}: \begin{enumerate} \item The underlying morphism $\ul{\pi}$ is a family of ordinary pre-stable curves with disjoint sections $p_1,\ldots,p_k$ of $\ul{\pi}$. \item $\pi$ is a proper logarithmically smooth and integral morphism of fine and saturated logarithmic schemes. \item If $\ul{U} \subset \ul{C}$ is the non-critical locus of $\ul{\pi}$ then $\ocM_{C}|_{\ul{U}} \cong \ul{\pi}^*\ocM_{W}\oplus\bigoplus_{i=1}^{k}p_{i*}\NN_W$. \end{enumerate} We write $\alpha_C:\cM_C\rightarrow\cO_C$ for the structure map of the logarithmic structure on $C$.
-We call a geometric point of $C$ \emph{special} if it is either a marked or a nodal point.
+Let $\pi: C \to W$ be a logarithmic curve in the sense of \cite{FKato}: \begin{enumerate} \item The underlying morphism $\ul{\pi}$ is a family of ordinary pre-stable curves with {pairwise} disjoint sections $p_1,\ldots,p_n$ of $\ul{\pi}$ {disjoint from the critical locus of $\ul{\pi}$}. \item $\pi$ is a proper logarithmically smooth and integral morphism of fine and saturated logarithmic schemes. \item If $\ul{U} \subset \ul{C}$ is the non-critical locus of $\ul{\pi}$ then $\ocM_{C}|_{\ul{U}} \cong \ul{\pi}^*\ocM_{W}\oplus\bigoplus_{i=1}^{n}p_{i*}\NN_W$. \end{enumerate} {Note that by (3), all marked points receive a nontrivial logarithmic structure.} We write $\alpha_C:\cM_C\rightarrow\cO_C$ for the structure map of the logarithmic structure on $C$.
+We call a geometric point of {$\ul C$} \emph{special} if it is either a marked or a nodal point.

 \begin{definition} A \emph{punctured curve} over a fine and saturated logarithmic scheme $W$ is given by the following data: